Lecturer in Paramedic Practice

 Additional internal roles

-Andrew is an active member of the School's research ethics committee.
+Andrew is an active member of the School of Health Professions' Bachelor's Degree Ethics Subcommittee.

 He is also a working with others on the Athena Swan self-assessment team, which aims to encourage the careers of women in science/technology, medicine and higher education/research.